 Deferred revenue consists of dues and assessments prepaid by members.
 When consideration is received and revenue has not yet been recognized, prepaid dues and assessments (deferred revenue) represent a contract liability until the service is performed.
-Prepaid dues and assessments totaled \$87,005 at December 31, 2022.
+Prepaid dues and assessments totaled \$149,740 and \$87,005 at December 31, 2023 and 2022, respectively.